-A set of tool bar buttons are provided to allow quick access to frequently used operations.
+A set of tool bar buttons is provided to allow quick access to frequently used operations.
 The tool bar buttons perform the same functions as the equivalent menu item.
-The following table list the tool bar buttons along with the menu equivalent.
+The following table lists the tool bar buttons along with the menu equivalent.
 For a description, please refer to the corresponding menu item.

-Button Symbol Equivalent Menu Item Brief Description - See the Equivalent Menu Item for complete description SO Add: New Comm.Path Define a new communication path. - Add: New Device Define a new Device.
+Button Symbol Equivalent Menu Item Brief Description - See the Equivalent Menu Item for complete description S ^Ø Add: New Comm.Path Define a new communication path.
+HIII .
+Add: New Device Define a new Device.
 Add: New Group Define a new Subgroup.
-Add: New Tag Define a new Tag /== Edit: Cut/Copy/Paste Cut/Copy and Paste Tags between Devices and/or Subgroup
+U 🕞 🖎 Add: New Tag Define a new Tag ₼/٩٩/┗₽ Edit: Cut/Copy/Paste Cut/Copy and Paste Tags between Devices and/or Subgroup

-\ Note: The new Tag and Cut/Copy/Paste buttons are currently not activated in this version of the Server.
+Note: The new Tag and Cut/Copy/Paste buttons are currently not activated in this version of the Server.